MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

 1. Review the response, which should present four options for a logo created by Microsoft Designer.
 1. Use more prompts to iterate on the design (for example, `Make it green and blue`) until you have a logo with which you are happy.
-1. Right-click the logo design you prefer and copy it to the clipboard.
+1. Right-click the generated logo and copy it to the clipboard.
 Then paste it into the top of the business plan document, like this:

     ![Screenshot of a Word document with a Copilot-generated image.](./media/generative-ai/generated-image.png)

-1. Close the Microsoft Word tab and return to the **Documents** folder in your OneDrive.
+1. Close the Microsoft Word tabs and return to the **Documents** folder in your OneDrive.

 ## Use Copilot to create content for a presentation

 With Copilot's help, you've created a draft of a business plan for the cleaning business idea.
 Now you'll need an effective presentation to convince an investor to lend you the funding to start the business.

 1. In the **Documents** folder in OneDrive, add a new **PowerPoint presentation**.
 If the **Designer** pane opens automatically, close it.
+Then change the name of the presentation from *Presentation* to `Business Presentation`.

 1. On the title slide for the presentation, enter the the name of your cleaning company as the title, and `Investor Opportunity` as the subtitle.
-1. Add a new slide, using the **Two Content** slide layout (which includes a title and two placeholders for content).
+1. Insert a new slide, using the **Two Content** slide layout (which includes a title and two placeholders for content).
 1. Change the slide title to `Benefits of Hiring a Commercial Cleaner`.
 1. In the Copilot pane, enter the following prompt: